-Once you have added the Gallery block on your Gutenberg editor, you are ready to start populating your Gallery!
+Once you have added the Gallery block to your Gutenberg editor, you are ready to start populating your Gallery!

 You can upload your own photos by pressing the Upload button or select any previously uploaded images from the Media Library by clicking the Media Library button.

 While you are selecting the images for your Gallery, you can also set meta details for each image such as alt text, title, caption, and a description.
 These settings allow you to set a specific caption per image or for the whole Gallery, as well as benefit your site by improving SEO.